philphilphil/gavii/README.md

 ### General things
 - Post folders with a starting "-" will be ignored
 - Posts are sorted by date, newest first
+- GPS and Tags are not yet working